rebek-007/opencv_tutorials/README.md

 Happy Learning!

-I have saved the processed images  in the Saved Images, and the lena(picture) and flower(video) in the Test Images.
+I have saved the processed images  in the Saved Images, and the lena(test picture) and flower(test video) in the Test Images.